Chapter 19

 ""[7] Ask and it will be given to you; seek and you will find; knock and the door will be opened to you.
 [8] For everyone who asks receives; he who seeks finds; and to him who knocks, the door will be opened.
 [9] "Which of you, if his son asks for bread, will give him a stone?
 [10] Or if he asks for a fish, will give him a snake?
 [11] If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!"

-As one reflects upon the Jesus' instruction one may ask as to: "How are we to ask and seek and knock?"
-The answer to this question is provided to us in what Jesus told the Samaritan woman after she declared Him to be a prophet of God.
+As one reflects upon Jesus' instruction one may ask as to: "How are we to ask and seek and knock?"
+The answer for this question is provided to us in what Jesus told the Samaritan woman.
 This portion of His conversation with her is recorded in,

 John 4:19-24